 - Colors: a whopping 25 color and pattern options

 Similar to No. 4 in terms of compartments and laptop storage, this model comes on wheels for those with back problems (or those who simply prefer to pull their gear).

 Two inline, corner-mounted wheels make for smooth rolling, while a kick-plate adds extra durability against bumps.
 This model doesn’t come with a lifetime warranty, but it does have a limited five-year manufacturer’s warranty.

 The telescoping handle can be hidden away when not in use, and should you decide to carry your stuff instead, Cushion Zone sleeves and a padded back panel make the experience comfortable.
 (The straps can be tucked away in a pouch on the bag when not in use.)

-Both styles feature a large main compartment, front pocket, and fleece-lined pockets for your tablet, phone and sunglasses.
-Plus, there’s a lay-flat design for easier TSA inspection.
+It also features a large main compartment, front pocket, and external fleece-lined pockets for your keys, phone and sunglasses.
+Plus, there’s a top handle and a removable waist belt for a customizable fit.

 It’s constructed of “hyper-durable ballistics nylon,” and several reviewers commented on how long it has lasted them.
 One even mentioned that it still looks great after she tossed it in the washing machine!

-Both styles enable you to carry a large load with surprising comfort thanks to FlexVent injection-moulded shoulder straps, a removable chest strap and non-removable waist strap, and a padded air-mesh back panel with Spine Channel and PE sheet for added support.
+This ergonomic design will enable you to carry a large load with surprising comfort thanks to FlexVent injection-moulded shoulder straps, certified by the American Chiropractic Association.
+Plus, a removable chest strap and non-removable waist strap, and a padded air-mesh back panel with Spine Channel and PE sheet for added support.

-- Colors: 12 to choose from for unisex; 19 for women’s
+- Colors: 11 to choose from for unisex

 If simple’s more your style, check out this lightweight, streamlined bag with a clean design and plenty of fun color options from black to bright to pastel.